Harry Greb: Professional career

 Harry Greb was born as Edward Henry Greb to a German immigrant father and mother of German descent, Pius and Annie Greb, who raised him in a working-class household.
-Greb began his professional boxing career in 1913, fighting mostly around his hometown of Pittsburgh.
+Greb began his professional boxing career in 1913 under manager James "Red" Mason, fighting mostly around his hometown of Pittsburgh.
 By 1915, he was fighting world-class opposition, notably Hall of Famer Tommy Gibbons and reigning middleweight champion George Chip, whom he faced twice during 1915–1916 in non-title fights.
 Greb would lose both fights by "newspaper" decision, which he would later avenge.

 Greb would fight 37 times in 1917 (a record), winning 34 of those fights either officially or unofficially.
 Among his defeated opponents that year were the reigning light heavyweight champion Battling Levinsky (in a non-title fight), former light heavyweight champion Jack Dillon, middleweight George Chip and heavyweight Willie Meehan, who had beaten future heavyweight champion Jack Dempsey earlier in the year.

 Despite all these results, Greb was still denied a chance to fight for a title.
 A February 1918 newspaper draw against Mike O'Dowd, who would go on to win the middleweight title during the year, and a newspaper loss to Billy Miske did not help in his effort.
 Greb would win his next 52 fights in a row.
 During that stretch, he beat future light heavyweight champion Mike McTigue, heavyweight contenders Billy Miske, Mike Gibbons, Bill Brennan, Jeff Smith, and Leo Houck 3 times each, and Battling Levinsky no less than four times during that stretch (6 times altogether) in newspaper decisions.
 Levinsky was the reigning light heavyweight champion at the time.